How do you start writing?

 -

 It shows you how to recognize your resistance as resistance.
 This is crucial, because if you don’t recognize it for what it is, then you won’t write very often.
-Or you’ll push yourself and suffer through writing in an ugly way.
+Or you’ll push yourself and suffer through writing, and that just doesn’t feel good.

 -